isabella232/OctoStyle/_pages/markdown.md

 The latest version of Octopus Deploy is 2020.1
 ```

-If the complete filename is `latest-version.include.md`, to include the text in other documents, use the following everywhere you want the text to be included:
+If the complete filename is `latest-version.include.md`, to include the text in other documents, use the following everywhere you want to include the text:

 `!include <latest-version>`

 When you use an include file in this way, you only need to update the text in one file and the updated text will be included anywhere it is referenced.

-See [Octopus snippets](octopus-snippets.md) for more information on this topic and a library of ready to use snippets across repos.

 ### Referencing Docker images